pascalseiler/replication-CPI-COVID-basket/README.md

 # Weighting bias and inflation in the time of COVID-19
-This repository contains the data files to replicate the results in "Weighting bias and inflation in the time of COVID-19: evidence from Swiss transaction data".
+This repository contains the files to replicate the main results in "Weighting bias and inflation in the time of COVID-19: evidence from Swiss transaction data".

 Reference: Seiler (2020), "Weighting bias and inflation in the time of COVID-19: evidence from Swiss transaction data", https://sjes.springeropen.com/articles/10.1186/s41937-020-00057-7 (SJES article).